MoonPoet/xaprb-src/content/blog/2006/duplicate-index-checker-version-18-released.md

 categories:
   - Databases
 ---
 What was a 5-minute script has become a bigger project.
 I've made more improvements to the [duplicate index checker](/blog/2006/08/28/how-to-find-duplicate-and-redundant-indexes-in-mysql/).
 Soon it will require product activation and have security vulnerabilities every week.
 Seriously: this is the third iteration, and [three strikes and you automate](http://c2.com/cgi/wiki?ThreeStrikesAndYouAutomate), so I automated.
-I have a test suite now (your contributions welcome), and I addressed two shortcomings readers pointed out in comments on the original article.
+I have a test suite now (your contributions welcome), and I addressed two shortcomings readers pointed out in the original article.
 You now get better foreign key checking, and FULLTEXT indexes are ignored.

 Several people pointed out that FULLTEXT indexes shouldn't be considered duplicates of regular indexes.
 In fact, Peter even wrote that on his original article.
 I ignored it because I don't use them on anything right now, so it's not a priority for me.
 But it is for you, so I stopped ignoring them.
 It was a 7-character change to the script!
 I really should have done that sooner.